FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/GDS Manual PRO 2021/GDS Manual PRO 2021.rst

 levee crest.
 If a number of DTM points fall on the top of the levee, the average of the five highest DTM points can be used to represent the levee crest.

-.. |elev_insert_icon| image:: img/GDS182.jpg
+.. |levee_floating_dialogue_icon| image:: img/GDS182.jpg
    :height: 14px

-When you click this command or on the toolbar icon |elev_insert_icon| for an existing levee the following floating dialog appears:
+When you click this command or on the toolbar icon |levee_floating_dialogue_icon| for an existing levee the following floating dialog appears:

 .. image:: img/GDS183.jpg